The Death of the Monthly Active User Redefining User Metrics For The App Era

 - MAUs are being measured differently by individual companies, with the metric easily distorted by services looking to boost their image for investors

-- The average App only retains XXX of its customers after one month
+- The average App only retains of its customers after one month

 - Mobile user behaviour online is more task driven and absorbs particular services far more intimately compared to desktop behaviour